taimoorsattar7/taimoorsattar.dev/src/pages/blogs/how-to-setup-nodejs-get-started-20200309.md

   - setup
 featuredpost: false
 ---
-NodeJs is open sources, cross platform run-time environment for writing server side application.
-To start writing your Node Js script, you first have to install node js on your system.
-You can install nodeJs by visiting to their [official website](https://nodejs.org/en).
-By default, NodeJs comes with npm (Node Package Manager) that install on your system.
-Follow their terms and condition and proceed to install.
+NodeJs is open sources, cross-platform run-time environment for writing server-side application.
+To start writing your Node js script, you first have to install node js on your system.
+You can install nodeJs by visiting their [official website](https://nodejs.org/en/download).
+By default, NodeJs come with npm (Node Package Manager) that installs on your system.
+Follow their terms and condition and proceed to install Node on your system.

-After you completed, test that NodeJs is properly working on your system by writing below commands on the `terminal`. [git-bash](https://git-scm.com/downloads) terminal is also option to write command on your system.
+After installation, test NodeJs is working on your system by below command on the terminal. git-bash terminal is also option to write command on your system.

 ```
 ~ node -v
 ~ npm -v
 ```

-## USE NODE JS
+## Use Node

-Now you have install NodeJs on your system.
-Now start writing you node JS script.
+Now you have to install NodeJs on your system.
+Now start writing your node JS script.
 Make a file name `index.js` on your system directory.
-Copy and Paste simple script that prints `Hello World` when you hit the url `127.0.0.1:3000` as shown below:
+Copy and Paste simple script as shown below in `index.js`.
+It prints `Hello World` when you hit the URL `127.0.0.1:3000` as shown below:

 ```
 const http = require("http");